luxfi/docs/docs/nodes/run/with-installer/advance-config-maintenance.md

 ## Using a Previous Version

-The installer script can also be used to install a version of LuxGo other than the latest version.
+The installer script can also be used to install a version of Luxd other than the latest version.

 To see a list of available versions for installation, run: